celestiaorg/docs/learn/retrievability.md

 storage are managed within the network
 ([v0.13.0 release notes](https://github.com/celestiaorg/celestia-node/releases/tag/v0.13.0)).

-Data blobs older than the recency window are pruned by default on light nodes, but will continue to be stored by archival nodes that do not prune data.
+Data blobs older than the recency window will be pruned by default on light nodes, after pruning is implemented, but will continue to be stored by archival nodes that do not prune data.
 Light nodes will be able to query historic blob data in namespaces from archival nodes, as long as archival nodes exist on the public network.

-Light nodes will only perform data availability sampling for blocks within the data recency window of 30 days.
+Once pruning is implemented, light nodes will only perform data availability sampling for blocks within the data recency window of 30 days.

 ## Suggested practices for rollups